 How will students get from the airport to their session?

-For the most up-to-date information about transportation, visit the Arizona, Georgia, or South Carolina webpage for details.
+For the most up-to-date information about transportation, visit the conference location webpage for details.

 Will parents be allowed on campus during graduation ceremonies?